learn-it-in-russian/tldr-ru/pages/windows/stop-service.md

 # Stop-Service

-> Stops one or more running services.
+> Stops running services.
-> This command can only be used through PowerShell.
+> Note: This command can only be used through PowerShell.
 > More information: <https://learn.microsoft.com/powershell/module/microsoft.powershell.management/stop-service>.

 - Stop a service on the local computer: